Adrian-Ng/Adrian-Ng.github.io/_java/VaR/00-var-main.md

 An investment with high returns is highly risky.
 The bank needs to keep a certain amount of cash in reserve to mitigate this risk.
 The size of this reserve is proportional to the bank’s exposure to risk, i.e. the VaR estimate.

-{% include feature_row %}

-In all cases, we take the parameters of our approaches from real-world historical market data, from [_Yahoo Finance_](java/yahoofinance/).

 ## Class Diagram